bscotch/spritely/README.md

 that the game can cycle through.
 Frames within a sprite can also be used to create alternate versions of a static asset, such as recolors or random variants.

+**WARNING** This tool permanently changes your image files.
+Only use it if your images are backed up somewhere.

 ## About

 Spritely aims to clean up subimages before you import them into your game project, solving a few key problems:

-+ Edge artifacts (faint outlines)
++ Edge interpolation artifacts (faint outlines around rendered sprites)
 + Excessive padding (increases compiling time)

-### Edge artifacts
+### Edge interpolation artifacts

 You may notice some border artifacts around your sprites, especially when the camera is not positioned in a pixel-perfect way (e.g. in GMS when the "Interpolate colors between pixels" is set).
-This is caused by the engine computing a weighted average between the border pixel's color and the color of the neighboring pixels on the texture page, which are transparent black (rgba(0,0,0,0)).
-So if the edge of your sprite is yellow you'll get a faint one-pixel-wide border drawn around your image that is darker than the original edge.
+This is caused by the engine computing a weighted average between the border pixel's color and the color of the neighboring pixels on the texture page, which are transparent black or white (`rgba(0,0,0,0)` or `rgba(255,255,255,0)`).
+So if the edge of your sprite is yellow and you are rendering the sprite at a subpixel position, you'll get a faint one-pixel-wide border drawn around your image that is much darker or brighter than the original edge.

 ![Edge artifacts when tiling with subpixel camera positioning.](./docs/figure-edge-artifact.png)